Getting your Trinity Audio player ready...

 Excitedly, the security officer named Bob asked, “Miss, are you alright?
 Do you feel threatened or unsafe?”

-Hellie stood with a blank stare, circulating her eye contact between everyone standing around her.
+Hellie stood with a blank look.
+Her gaze wandered between him and the rest of us standing around her.

-“Oh, she doesn’t speak.
+“Oh, she doesn’t speak well.
 Did you tell them about your project?”
 Jammer comically volleyed to me.

 “Didn’t have a chance to.”